 article by Susan Swier and Jeff Baggs

-When hiring teachers from overseas, schools often use an online video interview tool as traditional, in-person interviews are not practical.
+Nowadays, schools mostly use an online video interview tool as traditional, in-person interviews are no longer practical.
 What unique challenges does a video interview present and how can you best prepare?
 Here are some tips to ensure your video interview goes smoothly.

 1. Plan ahead to avoid technical difficulties.

-your computer or phone audio and mic functions are working properly.
-If using a headset, check that as well
+- Check that your computer or phone audio and mic functions are working properly.
+If using a headset, check that as well.

 2. Prepare to make a good impression.